This blog post is powered by shuttle! The serverless platform built for Rust.

 Writing concurrency

-As discussed earlier the problem with blocking calls is only one thing can run.
+As discussed earlier, the issue with blocking calls is that they allow only one task to run at a time.

 let weather = client.get("https://api.darksky.net/forecast").await;